-PKM 242 Golf Course 4 hrs.
-Management (3-3)
+PKM 242 Golf Course Management (3-3)

 Surveys daily activities and maintenance practices utilized in the operation of both public and private golf courses including associated elements of planning, design and construction.
+Prerequisite: PST 101 and PST 111 with grades of "C" or better.